 The Jumla Rara lake trek concludes all year around.
 The best time for the trek is in the summer season when the flowers are in full bloom.
-Besides that, from September to December or February to May also seems rewarding.
-The Jumla Rara lake trek requires no acclimatization whatsoever and is a moderate to strenuous trek recommended for everyone who has the excellent physique.
+Besides that, from September to December or from February to May also seems rewarding.
+The Jumla Rara lake trek requires no acclimatization whatsoever and is a moderate to strenuous trek recommended for everyone who has an excellent physique.

 Day 1: Arrival in Kathmandu (1350 m).